AshCashh/University-Notes/My Second Brain/Analogue to Digital Conversion.md

 ---
+aliases:
-alias: ADC
+  - ADC
+tags:
+  - ee
+  - cs
+Created: 2024-03-01T00:00:00+10:00
+Modified: 2024-07-03T19:35:33+10:00
 ---
-#cs
-## Analogue to Digital Conversion
-Analogue signals or [[Sinusoidal Signals]] to digital signals conversion (ADC) is a technique used to convert an analogue signal to a digital signal.
+Analogue signals or [[Sinusoidal Signals]] to digital signals conversion (ADC) is an [[Encoding]] technique used to convert an analogue signal to a digital signal.
 The analogue signal is sampled at a regular interval and the sampled value is converted to a digital value.
 Digital quantities are both discrete in amplitude and time.

 Specialised hardware called an analogue to digital converter performs this function.
 An ADC takes a sample of a continuous signal at an instant in time, if the signal is time-varying it takes multiple samples.
 The quality of the conversion depends on a number of factors, such as resolution and sample rate.